 Set the alarm clock

 Does time matter to how you put self tanner on your face?
-The best time to tan your face is at night.
-This way, the product can sit and develop evenly overnight.
+The best time to tan your face is actually at night.
+When you are to apply self tanner to your face at night, the product can sit and develop evenly overnight, letting you wake up with a golden glow in the morning.
 But all Boë-products are made as quick drying formulas, to suit our fast paced lives.
 This is why you easily can make it part of your morning routine.
 Boë products are made for it.
 Honestly; most of us do our self tan routines in the morning – and it works perfectly.

 Always start off by cleansing your face and removing any makeup or excess product residue prior to application.
 Use an exfoliating cleanser or scrub — either physical or chemical is fine.
 Just be sure to choose one that doesn’t contain oil, which can keep the self-tanner from absorbing properly.
 Lightly moisturize around your nostrils and other dry spots with an oil-free lotion.